danielcodes/SDL/cuatro/README.txt

 -it needs to be more "aware", if there is another object near it example, if a plant is in range, the herbivore should eat it -some form of object detection is needed

+-laying some foundation down
+-going to brute force it, as I can't come up with a nice algorithm -have a switch for the all possible movements -restrict movement by finding the object's location on the grid -now implement